Pelagodoxa henryana: Description

-Pelagodoxa henryana grows to 12 meters tall, with a smooth brown trunk up to 15 cm in diameter marked by ring-like leaf scars.
+Pelagodoxa henryana grows to 12 m tall, with a smooth brown trunk up to 15 cm in diameter marked by ring-like leaf scars.
 The crown consists of 15 to 20 large leaves, ascending to drooping.
-Leaves are up to 2.35 meters long and 1.5 meters wide, with a central rachis.
+Leaves are up to 2.35 m long and 1.5 m wide, with a central rachis.
 Trees bear 12 to 15 inflorescences, each of which holds 15 to 30 mature fruits.
 Fruits are nearly spherical, 85–99 mm in diameter.
 They are covered in a corky exocarp which splits into irregular pyramidal warts.

 Range and habitat

 The plant was described by Odoardo Beccari in 1917, from seeds, notes, and photographs gathered on Fatu Hiva by Charles Henry in 1916, likely in the Taipivai Valley.
 The trees grow in disturbed lowland rain forest near the Teuakueenui waterfall.
 In 2012 a second population was discovered in the Hatihe'u valley.
-Both populations are from 140 to 300 meters elevation in lowland wet forest dominated by the trees Hibiscus tiliaceus, Inocarpus fagifer, and coconut (Cocos nucifera).
+Both populations are from 140 to 300 m elevation in lowland wet forest dominated by the trees Hibiscus tiliaceus, Inocarpus fagifer, and coconut (Cocos nucifera).
 Trees recorded in the 1920s at Unurau and Temahara on the island of Raivavae were gone by the 1980s.
 Both of the Fatu Hiva populations were discovered near old house sites, and the Raivavae populations were discovered at ritual marae sites, suggesting that these populations may have been established by humans.